What is "Hickory Golf"?

 the same time, and allows everybody the chance to congregate in the bar or lounge afterwards to witness the prize giving and swap stories of their unique round.

-Oh, and encouraging people to bring in any old golf clubs, balls, relics, etc ...a sort of Antiques Roadshow ...is also popular...we've had some real gems uncovered
+Encouraging people to bring in any old golf clubs, balls, relics, etc ...a sort of Antiques Roadshow ...is also popular...we've had some real gems uncovered over the

 Ok, what's next?